|

 time, I enjoyed “the panoramic views over the Weald”.
 They weren’t so

-much “panoramic” as “cold”, and were only worth watching when
+much “panoramic” as “cold”, and were only worth watching when the

-down the hill on his bum, covering his trousers in mud.
-Home to find “My Boy TM ” in high excitement.
-His new
+the hill on his bum, covering his trousers in mud.
+Home to find “My Boy TM ” in

-car has arrived.
+high excitement.
+His new car has arrived.
 This is his fourth car.
-I didn’t get my fourth car until I
+I didn’t

-was in my late thirties.
-He’s also tidying up in readiness for his house
+get my fourth car until I was in my late thirties.
+He’s also tidying up in

-guest.
-Later in the week he’s assuming temporary responsibility for his
+readiness for his house guest.
+Later in the week he’s assuming temporary

-mate’s parrot whilst his mate goes on holiday.
-I must admit I’m quite looking
+responsibility for his mate’s parrot whilst his mate goes on holiday.
+I must

-forward to the parrot’s arrival.
-I’ve often fancied the idea of having a
+admit I’m quite looking forward to the parrot’s arrival.
+I’ve often fancied

-parrot, and I shall be interested to see how we get on with “feathery
+the idea of having a parrot, and I shall be interested to see how we get on

-has not so far been reliably determined.
+bollox” has not so far been reliably determined.
 I had intended to spend some time mucking

 about with my backup PC today.
 But I gave the matter some thought.
 The thing